-As dog owners, we recognise the importance of travelling with your friend, we have 2 dog-friendly properties at Oaks Barn Farm The Granary and The Coach House both have their own private garden with views to open countryside.
+As dog owners, we recognise the importance of travelling with your friend.
+We have 2 dog-friendly properties at Oaks Barn Farm.
+The Granary and The Coach House both have their own private garden with views to open countryside.
+Our third property Shepherds View does not accept dogs.

-The properties have been designed. to be dog friendly, with hard surface flooring to lounge and dining areas, please note that dogs are not allowed in the bedrooms.
+The properties have been designed to be dog friendly.
+There is hard surface flooring in lounge and dining areas.
+Please note that dogs are not allowed in the bedrooms.

 Walk from Oaks Barn Farm

-The Old Bull Inn https://www.oldbullinkberrow.co.uk dates back to the 1600’s and is once said to have been the stop-off point for William Shakespeare, as he was travelling to Worcester to collect his marriage licence to Anne Hathaway.
+The Old Bull Inn https://www.oldbullinkberrow.co.uk dates back to the 1600’s.
+It is said that William Shakespeare stopped there.
+He was on his way to Worcester to collect his marriage licence to Anne Hathaway.

-The beautiful village of Inkberrow is also thought to be the inspiration behind BBC Radio 4’s long-running series of The Archers, with The Old Bull Inn, the muse for the pub in the soap.
+The beautiful village of Inkberrow is thought to be the inspiration behind BBC Radio 4’s long-running series of The Archers.
+The Old Bull Inn is the muse for the pub in the soap.

 During the Civil War, in 1645, Charles I left his maps in the church, after staying the night at the vicarage

-Situated on the picturesque village green The Old Bull is the perfect starting and finishing point for several circular walks – the perfect stop for that well-earned drink!
+Situated on the picturesque village green, The Old Bull is the perfect starting point for several circular walks.
+It also serves as the ideal finishing point.
+It’s the perfect stop for that well-earned drink!

-The Inkberrow Millennium Green at the bottom of the lane is worth a visit, just past the 13th century St Peter’s Church, where you will find a well preserved medieval moat and fishponds.
+The Inkberrow Millennium Green at the bottom of the lane is worth a visit.
+It is just past the 13th century St Peter’s Church.
+There, you will find a well preserved medieval moat and fishponds.

 Extend your walk by taking in the Millennium Way https://www.komoot.com/smarttour/1085914